hadarza/FoodMedia/README.md

 # FoodMediaApp
 Welcome to my project!
 This is a FoodMedia App made in React and NodeJs + PostgreSQL.
-It allows users to quickly and easily order food from any restaurant.
-With this App, users can easily order food by their preferences such as Kosher food,.
+My project allows users to quickly and easily order food from any restaurant.
+With this App, users can easily order food by their preferences such as Kosher food.
 I hope you enjoy!

 At First, the user register to our app by his phone and we send him an SMS to verify him.